 Oh, how I love the age of Kindergarten and first grade.
-Five and six-year-olds become wildly independent and can carry on conversations that have me feeling like I’m chatting with a friend.
-Kids this age may attend an extended school day, and it is so super important they come home to some play.
-Now is our chance to hold on to the unstructured downtime.
+Five- and six-year-olds become wildly independent and can carry on conversations that make me feel like I’m chatting with a friend.
+Kids this age may attend an extended school day, and it’s extremely important that they come home to some play.
+Now is our chance to make the most of the unstructured downtime.
 Play is lifelong!
-Here are the best toys for five and six-year-olds to keep the play going long after attending grade school.
+Here are the best creative toys for 5-7-year-olds to keep the play going long after grade school.

 Big Kids Need Time to Play